ianrose/typesettings/README.md

 ## How to setup

-To use Typesettings download and `@import` the `_typesettings.scss` partial into your Sass project after your CSS reset.
+To setup Typesettings download and `@import` the `_typesettings.scss` partial into your Sass project after your CSS reset.

 ```scss
  @import "path/your-reset";